Opinion: Mourning a disappearing world as Australia burns

 The week before Christmas, another notification comes through.
 Despite concerns, the town Christmas party will go ahead as planned.
 It’s important to keep things as normal as possible for the children, the conveners say, these children who are witnessing the Anthropocene firsthand.

 Mr. Morrison goes to Hawaii on holidays, but a rumour takes hold that he’s actually in New York, visiting the man he has claimed as a mentor, evangelist Brian Houston, at the opening of a Hillsong church.
-In a photo he throws a shaka (the hang loose sign) at the camera, mugging with tourists while Australia burns.
+In one photo from Hawaii, he throws a shaka (the hang loose sign) at the camera, mugging with tourists while Australia burns.

 It takes intense criticism, and the threat of continuing bad PR, to bring him back home again, but he refuses to meet with the former fire chiefs who have been attempting to discuss heightened conditions with him all year and are now arranging a national emergency summit.
 Canadian firefighters volunteer their own Christmas breaks, and a group of Sikh men from Melbourne drive up to cook for the town, leaving everyone near tears.